 1. Beneficiary Designations – Include Friends of Hunt Hill Audubon Sanctuary, Inc. as a beneficiary in your will or to receive assets such as retirement plans or life insurance policies after you’re gone.
 By filling out a form that is separate from your will, it makes the process an easy way to give.

-- Considering giving your IRA to loved ones?
-Think carefully!
+Considering giving your IRA to loved ones?
 When you name anyone other than your spouse as beneficiary of your IRA, it will be exposed to heavy taxation, leaving less for your heirs.
-Upon your death, the income tax bill can take as much as 39.6 percent.
-If you’ve thought about donating to Hunt Hill, consider giving IRA assets to us and giving other assets that are not as heavily taxed to family members.
-As a nonprofit organization, we are tax-exempt and so we receive 100% of your IRA contribution.
+Upon your death, the income tax bill can take as much as 39.6%.
+Consider giving IRA assets to Hunt Hill and other assets that are not as heavily taxed to family members.
+As a nonprofit organization, we are tax-exempt, and thus receive 100% of your IRA contribution.

-- Donate land with a retained life estate clause that would allow you to live on the property as long as you wish.
+2. Donate land with a retained life estate clause that would allow you to live on the property as long as you wish.
 Check with your tax adviser or attorney for possible tax advantages – for property taxes, capital gains taxes, and charitable donation tax deduction.

-- Donate stocks or other securities.
+4. Donate stocks or other securities.

 5. IRA Rollover – if you are age 71+, you can give up to $100,000 from your IRA directly to a qualified charity such as Friends of Hunt Hill Audubon Sanctuary, Inc. without having to pay income taxes.
 The law permitting this type of gift, called an IRA Rollover, no longer has an expiration date, thus making this a great way to give annually.
 The transfer does not generate taxable income or a tax deduction, so you still benefit even if you don’t itemize your tax deductions.
 If you have not taken your required minimum distribution for the year, your IRA charitable rollover gift can satisfy all or part of that requirement.